CircuitVerse/Interactive-Book/README.md

 ## Overview
-The Interactive book have two components in it.
+The Interactive book has two components in it.
 1. Content
 2. Interactions

 <div style="text-align:center"><img src="/assets/images/ib.png" /></div>

 ### Content
-It include's quality content which would be gathered from various books (primarily from ‘​Digital Design​’ by ​Morris Mano as its copyright has expired and is in public domain) and online material.
-Basic notes have already been prepared to reference the aforementioned book and are attached in the table below.
+It includes quality content that would be gathered from various books (primarily from ‘​Digital Design​’ by ​Morris Mano as its copyright has expired and is in the public domain) and online material.
+Basic notes have already been prepared to reference the aforementioned book and are attached to the table below.

 ### Interactions
 There would be two types of Interactions.

-1. **Circuit Interactions-** This include designing optimal circuits which would help to clearly understand the logic.
+1. **Circuit Interactions-** This includes designing optimal circuits which would help to clearly understand the logic.
 The student would be able to clearly detect the variation of output with the change in input via these circuits.
 With each Interaction module, there would be a set of instructions that would guide the user to see the desired changes.
-2. **Module Specific Interactions-** This include interaction which are designed for individual module like kmap simulator , truth table generatoretc.
+2. **Module Specific Interactions-** This includes interaction that is designed for an individual module like kmap simulator, truth table generator, etc.

 **However, we do have some rules and general guidelines we would like you to follow:**

 1. Everything must start with an issue...
 	* Issues should have useful, concise titles and enough of a description to understand the scope of the issue.

-2. Branches should link to individual issues, and be named using consistent syntax consisting of "issue type", "issue number", and an descriptive title (using hyphens for spaces, and all lower case).
+2. Branches should link to individual issues, and be named using consistent syntax consisting of "issue type", "issue number", and a descriptive title (using hyphens for spaces, and all lower case).
 Examples:
 	* bug/#123-abbreviated-issue-title
 	* feature/#123-abbreviated-issue-title
 	* enhancement/#123-abbreviated-issue-title